Last updated: May 3, 2026

 California Property Tax Postponement Program

-- Who can get it: Homeowners who are age 62 or older, blind, or disabled may qualify if their 2025-26 household income is $55,181 or less and they meet the state’s equity and residency rules.
+- Who can get it: Homeowners who are age 62 or older, blind, or disabled may qualify if they meet the state’s income, equity, residency, and mortgage rules.
+For the 2025-26 cycle, the household income limit was $55,181, the equity rule was at least 40%, and reverse mortgages were not allowed.

 - How it helps: It can stop a cash-flow problem from turning into delinquency.
-That is especially important for people on fixed incomes who are house-rich but cash-poor.
+It is most useful for people on fixed incomes who are house-rich but cash-poor.

 - What to gather: Your latest property tax bill, proof of age or disability, income records, and ownership or mortgage information.

-- Timeline: Funding is limited and distributed first-come, first-served, so apply early.
-If you are moving, older Californians should also review Proposition 19 base-year value transfer rules, which can matter just as much as postponement.
+- Timeline: Funding is limited and processed first-come, first-served.
+The program postpones current-year taxes only.
+If you are moving, older Californians should also review Proposition 19 rules, which can matter just as much as postponement.

 Texas over-65 homestead exemption and school tax ceiling

-- What it is: Texas gives residence homesteads a large school-tax exemption and adds extra protection for homeowners age 65+ or disabled through the state exemption system.
+- What it is: Texas gives residence homesteads a large school-tax exemption and adds extra protection for homeowners age 65 or older or disabled through the state exemption system.

 - Who can get it: A homeowner must own and live in the home as a principal residence.
 The extra senior path starts at age 65.
 Texas also allows some surviving spouses age 55 or older to keep the deceased spouse’s age-65 benefit if they still live in the home.

-- How it helps: School districts must provide a $140,000 homestead exemption for residence homesteads, and homeowners age 65+ or disabled get an additional $60,000 school exemption.
-School taxes on the homestead also cannot rise once the over-65 or disability ceiling is in place, as long as you still own and live there.
+- How it helps: For 2026, Texas school districts must provide a $140,000 residence homestead exemption, and homeowners age 65 or older or disabled may get an additional $60,000 school exemption.
+The school tax ceiling can also stop the school-tax part of the homestead bill from rising, as long as you still own and live there.

 - What to gather: ID that matches the homestead address, ownership papers, and disability or surviving-spouse records if those apply.

 - Timeline: Processing is local.
-If you are already behind, Texas also allows a tax deferral affidavit that can stop collection and tax sale while the amount accrues 5% simple interest.
+If you are already behind, Texas also allows an age-65 or disability deferral affidavit.
+It can stop collection and foreclosure on covered property taxes while the amount accrues 5% annual interest.

 Florida homestead relief for seniors

-- What it is: Florida relief usually starts with the regular homestead exemption, then adds senior-specific help if your local government adopted it.
+- What it is: Florida relief usually starts with the regular homestead exemption, then adds senior-specific help if your county or city adopted it.
 Seniors may also use homestead tax deferral.

-- How it helps: Where adopted locally, the extra senior exemption can be up to $50,000.
+- How it helps: Where adopted locally, the extra senior exemption can be up to $50,000 and does not apply to school taxes.
 Homesteaded homes also get the Save Our Homes assessment cap, which limits annual assessed-value growth to 3% or inflation, whichever is lower.
-Seniors 65+ may also defer part or all of the bill, depending on income and liens.
+Seniors 65 or older may also defer part or all of the bill, depending on income and liens.

 - How to apply: File homestead and senior exemption paperwork with the county property appraiser by March 1.
-File the Homestead Tax Deferral application with the county tax collector by March 31.
-Use Florida’s county official finder or call Property Tax Oversight at 850-717-6570.
+For 2026, that date has passed.
+Ask your county if late filing, a Value Adjustment Board petition, or next-cycle filing is still available.
+File the tax deferral form with the county tax collector by March 31.

 - What to gather: Deed, Florida residency and domicile records, Social Security numbers, and household income proof.

-- What it is: New York relief often comes in two layers: the state’s STAR program and a separate local senior citizens exemption.
+- What it is: New York relief often comes in two layers: the state’s STAR program and a separate senior citizens exemption adopted by local governments and school districts.

-- Who can get it: Enhanced STAR is for senior homeowners with income up to $110,750 for the 2026 benefit year.
-Beginning in 2026, New York says only resident owners and resident spouses count for the income test, and only one resident owner needs to be 65 by December 31 of the benefit year under the 2026 STAR changes.
+- Who can get it: Enhanced STAR is for senior homeowners with income up to $110,750 for 2026.
+Beginning in 2026, New York says only resident owners and resident spouses count for the STAR income test, and only one resident owner must be 65 by December 31 of the benefit year.

 - How it helps: Enhanced STAR reduces school taxes.
 If you are a new homeowner, the old STAR exemption is closed to new applicants, so you usually need the STAR credit instead.
-Separately, local governments can still offer the senior citizens exemption, and a December 2025 state law now lets localities choose to increase that exemption up to 65%.
+Separately, a December 2025 state law now lets localities choose to increase the local senior citizens exemption up to 65%.

 - What to gather: Deed, proof of age, residency proof, and the right tax-year income records.

-- Timeline: In most communities, the senior exemption deadline is March 1, but local deadlines vary.
+- Timeline: In many communities, the senior exemption deadline is March 1, but local deadlines vary.
+If you missed it, call the assessor anyway and ask what can still be filed for 2026 or prepared for 2027.

 Illinois Senior Freeze, homestead relief, and tax deferral

-- What it is: Illinois uses three main tools for older homeowners: the senior homestead exemption, the Low-Income Senior Citizens Assessment Freeze Homestead Exemption, and the Senior Citizens Real Estate Tax Deferral Program.
+- What it is: Illinois uses three main tools for older homeowners: the senior homestead exemption, the Senior Freeze exemption, and the Senior Citizens Real Estate Tax Deferral Program.

-- How it helps: The deferral program can postpone up to $7,500 in property taxes and charges 3% interest under the recent Illinois change.
+- How it helps: The tax deferral program can postpone up to $7,500 in property taxes and charges 3% interest.
 The Senior Freeze can be very helpful, but it freezes equalized assessed value (EAV), not the whole tax bill.

 - How to apply: Use the Illinois Department of Revenue tax-relief guide for exemption forms.
 File the Senior Freeze with your chief county assessment office and the deferral paperwork with your county treasurer.